Richard Manuel: The Last Waltz

 The Band continued performing throughout 1974, oscillating between road jaunts centered around Crosby, Stills, Nash and Young (alongside Joni Mitchell, Jesse Colin Young and The Beach Boys on select dates of a summer stadium tour) and Eric Clapton (who continued an intimate friendship with Manuel rooted in a 1968 Woodstock summit) as a seemingly atrophied secondary co-headliner with a stagnant repertoire.
-But as the long-germinating, Robertson-penned follow-up to Cahoots (Northern Lights – Southern Cross) was still more than a year from release, the group struggled to attract once-approbatory audiences in selected major markets, as evinced by a proposed August 1974 headlining performance at Boston Garden that was ultimately cancelled due to poor ticket sales.
-By 1975, Robertson had expressed his dissatisfaction with touring and was acting in an increasingly administrative capacity, as the move to Malibu and his refusal to allow the group to join Bearsville Records had seen him take the managerial reins on a de facto basis from an increasingly diffident Grossman.
-According to Helm, Manuel (who lived in a variety of rented houses throughout the period, including properties owned by Goldie Hawn and Keith Moon) was now consuming eight bottles of Grand Marnier every day on top of a prodigious cocaine addiction, factors that ultimately precipitated his final separation from Jane Manuel (a belated divorce ensued years later) in 1976.
-While living in the Hawn house, Manuel attempted suicide (by self-immolation and shooting himself in the head with a BB gun) on at least two occasions.
+But the long delayed follow up to Cahoots (Northern Lights – Southern Cross) was still more than a year from release, the group struggled to attract formerly enthusiastic audiences in selected major markets.
+A proposed August 1974 headlining performance at Boston Garden was ultimately cancelled due to poor ticket sales.

+By 1975, Robertson had expressed his dissatisfaction with prolonged touring and was acting in an increasingly administrative capacity, as the move to Malibu and his refusal to allow the group to join Bearsville Records had seen him take the managerial reins on a de facto basis from an increasingly diffident Grossman.
+According to Helm, Manuel was now living an unstable life and consuming eight bottles of Grand Marnier liqueur every day, in addition to a prodigious cocaine addiction.
+Manuel also separated from his wife Jane in 1976, and a belated divorce ensued years later.
+While living in a house owned by actress Goldie Hawn, Manuel attempted suicide at least twice (by self-immolation and shooting himself in the head with a BB gun).

-During this period, he emerged as a driving force behind the sessions that culminated in Clapton's No Reason to Cry (1976).
+During this period, Manuel emerged as a driving force behind the sessions that culminated in Clapton's album No Reason to Cry (1976).
 The album was recorded at the Band's new Shangri-La Studios, where Manuel lived for about a year in a bungalow that had once served as the stable for Bamboo Harvester, the horse that portrayed the titular character on the 1960s sitcom Mister Ed.
 Manuel gave Clapton the song "Beautiful Thing" (a 1967 Band demo that Danko helped him finish) and provided vocals for "Last Night."